Partridje/k8s-postgres-backups/README.md

 # PostgreSQL Backup Helm Chart

 This Helm Chart is designed to create backups of PostgreSQL databases using Kubernetes CronJobs.
-### NOTE: Currently, this chart is still in development 	:building_construction:
+### NOTE: :construction: Currently, this chart is still in development 	:building_construction:

 ## Installation and Configuration